G3CK0-NL/netbase/README.md

 ## Disabling modules

-To disable a module, add an `isdisabled` flag file to the module folder, next to the `docker-compose.yml` file.
+To disable a module, add an `isdisabled` flag file to the module directory, next to the `docker-compose.yml` file.
 It can be empty or have any content.
 If this file exists, the `netbase.sh` script will ignore that module and will not call `docker-compose` for it.

 ## Making backups